thebigfilecom/thebigfile-com-dev/submodules/samples/rust/threshold-ecdsa/README.md

 #### Acquire cycles to deploy

-Deploying to the Internet Computer requires [cycles](https://internetcomputer.org/docs/current/developer-docs/setup/cycles).
-You can get free cycles from the [cycles faucet](https://internetcomputer.org/docs/current/developer-docs/setup/cycles/cycles-faucet.md).
+Deploying to the BigFile requires [cycles](https://thebigfile.com/docs/current/developer-docs/setup/cycles).
+You can get free cycles from the [cycles faucet](https://thebigfile.com/docs/current/developer-docs/setup/cycles/cycles-faucet.md).

 #### Update source code with the right key ID